sebs-code/sebs-website/README.md

 The live version is [here](https://sebs.website).

-All material (include code) © Sebastian David Lees.
+All material (including code) © Sebastian David Lees.
 Not for reuse.